Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Calgary is a large city.
 The Calgary Census Metropolitan Area (CMA) population is about 1,581,000 as of 2021.
 The CMA includes the City of Calgary and its suburban areas.
 There are over 400,000 immigrants who call the city home.

 It has one of the fastest growth rates in Canada.
-The city experienced a population growth of 5.5% from 2016 to 2021 and it continues to expand at a rapid pace.
+The city experienced a population growth of 5.5% from 2016 to 2021 and it continues to rapidly grow.

 Jobs & Career Opportunities in Calgary